 Common stock subject to mandatory redemption (if any) is classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
-At all other times, common stock is classified as stockholders' equity.
+At all other times, common stock is classified as stockholders' deficit.
 Our common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
-Accordingly, as of September 30, 2021, common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our condensed balance sheet.
+Accordingly, as of March 31, 2022 and December 31, 2021, common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our condensed balance sheets.